unibo-disi-cesena/thesis-template/README.md

 In any case,
-the supervisor is not there to verify the status of your work, so, typically, work is sent to the supervisor when its contents are considered **finalized** Moreover, the supervisor is not as spell checker: thoroughly check your document **before** sending it to the supervisor.
+the supervisor is not there to verify the status of your work, so, typically, work is sent to the supervisor when its contents are considered **finalized**.
+Moreover,
+the supervisor is not as spell checker: thoroughly check your document **before** sending it to the supervisor.